arunmishrarut/Credit-card-fraud/README.md

 PyTorch TabNet

+# ⚡ Quick Start
+To get started:

+* Clone this repository.

+* Open and run the Oversampling_main.ipynb notebook in your preferred environment (Google Colab recommended for GPU support).

+* Follow the step-by-step instructions in the notebook to reproduce the results and explore the novel oversampling strategy.

 # 💡 What I Learned
 **Math-driven modeling**: It is everything.
 Focusing on the hardest samples (by prediction error) delivers far better generalization than generic oversampling.